TradeDoge/Crypto-Bot/README.md

 Part 1.
 Main software installations.

-Extract the TradingBot anywhere you like that easy for you t.o find.
+Extract the TradingBot anywhere you like that easy for you t.o find

 Part 2.
 Editing the settings.